 Bob Bert may be “just the drummer”, but he’s got a solid indie/No Wave/punk resume, having debuted with Sonic Youth in the early-80s, and shifted in and out of projects ever since, including time spent with The Chrome Cranks, Pussy Galore, The Action Swingers and a host of others.
-He’s even got a new trio with Mick Collins and Kid Congo Powers, called WolfManhattan project, that has a debut album hitting shelves later this year.
+He’s even debuting a new trio with Mick Collins and Kid Congo Powers, called WolfManhattan Project, later this year.
 In addition to his work behind the kit, Bert also documented the underground music scene via the photographs and interviews found in his self-published BBGun zine from the late-’90s and early-2000’s.
 I’m Just The Drummer finds a common thread through all these pieces, mixing Bert’s photos and zine interviews alongside some newly written passages about his life and musical exploits.